kalpana-org/kalpana/docs/plugin_docs.rst

 Imports
 -------
-As of [we don't use version numbers no more], all Qt-imports should be made using PyQt4.
+As of [we don't use version numbers no more], all Qt-imports must be made using PyQt4.
 PySide is no longer supported and therefore having the imports implementation agnostic and done in common is not neccessary.

 libsyntyche.common Reference